 Tipping is increasingly expected in midrange and top-end restaurants in Israel and the Palestinian Territories, Lebanon and Turkey.
 Check your bill closely, however, as many such restaurants include an additional charge for service, in which case a further tip is not necessary.
 One country where baksheesh or tipping isn’t as prevalent is Jordan, where many locals feel irritated when tourists throw their money around, not least because some employers are known to deduct anticipated tips from their employees, resulting in even lower wages!

 Other circumstances in which a tip is expected is where you’ve taken a tour either with a guide or a taxi driver or both.
 How much to leave depends on the length of the expedition and the helpfulness of the guide.

 With a few exceptions, the working week runs from Sunday to Thursday, so the end-of-week holiday is Friday.
-In Israel and the Palestinian Territories, it’s Saturday (Shabbat), while in Lebanon and Turkey, it’s Sunday.
+In Israel, it’s Saturday (Shabbat), while in Lebanon and Turkey, it’s Sunday.
 In countries where Friday is the holiday, many embassies and offices are also closed on Thursday, although in areas where there are lots of tourists, many private businesses and shops are open on Thursday and many stores will reopen in the evening on Friday.